hiteshsai/LeaveRegualtionSoftware/README.md

 # LeaveRegualtionSoftware
-I tried to implement basic software
+I tried to implement basic software for leave regulations.